williamhoos/testrepo/docs/source/sign_utilities.rst

 |
 ..
 Attention:: Verify that the reset password token has a responsible expiry term.

 ..
-Attention:: The password activity screens do not appear on the correct DAO website URL.
+Attention:: The password activity screens do not currently appear on the correct DAO website URL.

 ..
-Hint:: Add anti-fraud protections associated with this procedure that are similar to Goole and Anazon.
+Hint:: Consider adding anti-fraud protections associated with this procedure that are similar to Google and Amazon.